scality/werelogs/README.md

      */
     const reqLogger = log.newRequestLogger();

-    /* you need to provide your logger instance to the code that requires it, as
+    /* you need to provide your logger instance to the code that requires it,
-     * it is not a module-wide object instance */ doSomething(reqLogger, ...);
+     * as it is not a module-wide object instance */ doSomething(reqLogger, ...);

     ...

+    /*
+     * This call will generate an 'info' log entry with an added elapsed_ms
+     * field.
+     */
+    reqLogger.end('End of request.', { method: 'GET', client: client.getIp() });
 }
 ```